Xfers/docs/source/includes/Core/_refund.md

 ## Refunds

 The following APIs allow you to refund a charge that has previously been created and paid by your buyer.

-Funds will be refunded to the buyer's Xfers account.
+For bank transfer transaction, funds will be refunded to the buyer's Xfers account.
 The fees you were originally charged are also refunded.

+For credit card (SG) transaction, refund will be done directly to the credit card account and customer will be able to see it in 5-10 business days.
+Once issued, credit card refund cannot be canceled.

+For credit card (ID) transaction, refund is not yet available.

 ### Creating a Refund